 HR Leaders can use predictive analytics for effective workforce planning and management.
 The following are the steps that they have to follow:

 Identifying Goals of an Organization

 The first thing that HR managers should do is identify their goals.
-They have to determine what does the organization wants to achieve in the near future.
-It may be an increase in revenue, maintaining the profit margin, or hiring more people.
+They have to determine what the organization wants to achieve in the near future.
+It can be a goal to increase the revenue, maintain the profit margin, or hire more people.

 Working on any project without proper goals is like working in the dark with no light.
 The goal should be well defined, measurable, and achievable within a given period.
 HR professionals analyze various HR metrics that contribute to organizational goals.